lewisgoku/Excel-Project/README.md

 ```Excel
 Loyalty Card = XLOOKUP([@[Customer ID]],customers!$A$1:$A$1001,customers!$I$1:$I$1001,,0)
 ```
+### Data Cleaning/Preparation
+In the initial data preparation phase, we performed the following tasks:
+- Data loading and inspection.
+- Handling missing values.
+- Data cleaning and formatting.
+  - Order Data: *Update custom format to dd-mmm-yyy*
+  - Update Size: *Update custom format to 0.0"kg"*
+  - Unit price/Sales: *Currency format $0.00*
+  - Removed duplicates
+  - Convert range to table

+### Exploratory Data Analysis
+EDA involved exploring the sales data to answer critical questions, such as:
+- What is the overall sales trend?
+- Which products are top sellers?
+- What are the peak sales periods?

 ### Results and Findings
 The analysis results are summarized as follows:
 1. The company's sales have been steadily increasing over the past year, with a noticeable peak during the holiday season.